opendistro-for-elasticsearch/sql/docs/user/admin/settings.rst

 Description
 -----------

 Because query analysis needs to build semantic context in memory, index with large number of field would be skipped.
-You can update it to apply analysis to smaller or larger index as you wish.
+You can update it to apply analysis to smaller or larger index as needed.

 1. The default value is 200.
 2. This setting is node scope.